stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/home.txt

 Support
 -------

 Where ever you are in the Admin Console, you will see a box that says "Questions" on the bottom right of your screen.
 Clicking on this will bring up a window that will allow you to submit a question to our Support team.
-Don't hesitate to click this if you have any questions!
+Don't hesitate to click this!

 .. _home-about: